kuyur/nextc4js/README.md

 context.encode(unicodeCodePoints, 'UTF-16LE');
 ```

-You can load a context with external charmaps from a URL.
+You can load a context from a URL, when the binary data of external charmaps are stored separately.
 The loading is asynchronous and returns a Promise instance.

 ```javascript